seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **GONZALO**
 / If in Naples
 I should report this now, would they believe me?
-If I should say, I saw such islanders--
+If I should say, I saw such islanders
-For, certes, these are people of the island--
+(For, certes, these are people of the island)
 Who, though they are of monstrous shape, yet, note,
 Their manners are more gentle-kind than of
 Our human generation you shall find